 An Expensive Alternative

-The main difference you would notice would be the price.
+The main difference you would notice would be the price!
 Racing fuel of a high-octane rating tends to be much more expensive, sometimes 5 times as much as regular 87 octane gasoline.
-So, unless you have a high-performance car there really is no point buying racing fuel if you are expecting to gain a power or speed advantage.
+So, unless you have a high-performance car there really is no point buying racing fuel if you are expecting to gain a significant power or speed advantage.

 Nothing To Worry About

-But if you accidentally bought it and were worried that it would damage your car, rest assured that there should be no lasting damage.
+But if you used it and were worried that it would damage your car, rest assured that there should be no lasting damage.
 However, there have been issues in the past with vehicle warranties being affected by the addition of incorrect fuel, so do try to avoid it when you can just in case.

-The short answer to the question of whether or not you can put racing fuel into your normal car is yes, however it does depend on which type of racing fuel you add.
+The short answer to the question of whether or not you can put racing fuel into your normal car is yes, but it does depend on which type of racing fuel you add.
 Unleaded high-octane racing fuel is fine to add to your car, and you won’t notice much of a difference apart from the exorbitantly higher price.